 - Title - Make it attention grabbing, eye-catching, and provocative

 - Abstract - Be descriptive but concise and include key takeaways and learning objectives.
 Let the audience know “what’s in it for them.”
 Make your case for why your topic is different, urgent, and important to the industry (we get a lot of similar submissions).
 Abstracts should be no more than 100 words in length (around 4-5 sentences).

 - All content must be vendor-neutral.
 For vendors and solution providers looking for a speaking platform for promotional purposes, we offer paid opportunities in a track titled Product Information Tech Talks.
 If interested, please contact our sales manager, Michael Leahy, for more information.

 - Please be advised that we receive a large number of applications, and we cannot accommodate all requests.
 For the same reason, while we appreciate the work that goes into every submission, if a submission is not chosen, we don't have the resources to provide the explanation.

 Educational Programming Fit for Everyone

 Data Center World delivers expert strategy and insight on the technologies and concepts you need to know to plan, manage, and optimize your data center.
-Data Center World 2021 educational conference programming is focused on the rapidly advancing data center technologies like edge computing, co-location, hyperscale, and predictive analytics – all within a rapidly changing global business climate -- in order to give attendees a leg up on their competitors to become the new trailblazers of the data center.
+Data Center World educational conference programming is focused on the rapidly advancing data center technologies like edge computing, co-location, hyperscale, and predictive analytics – all within a rapidly changing global business climate, giving our attendees a leg up on their competitors to become the new trailblazers of the data center.

 Whether you are an industry veteran or new to the market, the content and networking opportunities at Data Center World will give you skills and insight that put you on the leading edge.
 Our sessions provide real-world examples and strategies that address the major challenges affecting the data center industry, from basics to expert level education.